 Or, if you want to elevate the self-care experience, try a Float Therapy session at a nearby wellness spa!
 Many medical and wellness spas offer Float Therapy, or Sensory Deprivation Tanks, which are essentially large tubs filled with Epsom salt and skin-tempered water.
 These treatments are designed to provide a therapeutic environment to reduce stress, relieve muscle soreness, and help you enter a deep state of calm.

 When it comes to choosing an Epsom salt, you may be surprised to find that there are a number of different options!
 From fragranced to fragrance-free to fancier magnesium bath flakes, the options are endless.

 Are There Any Side Effects or Concerns?

 Epsom salt baths have little to no negative side effects.
-But, you may want to lather on some lotion after taking an Epsom salt bath since the crystals can have a drying effect on your skin.
-And, if you have sensitive skin, it may be best to test a patch of skin first before taking an Epsom Salt bath.
+But, if you’re prone to dry skin, you may want to lather on some lotion after taking an Epsom salt bath — the crystals can have a drying effect on your skin.

 Always Do What Works Best For You

 If you’ve found that taking Epsom salt baths is an enjoyable way to alleviate muscle tension, why stop?
 Soak up all the self-care!
 At the very least, you’re setting aside quality time for yourself and adding another stress-relieving technique to your self-care toolbox.